AetherialMist/JavaLearning/lesson-003/lesson-003.md

 ## Type Promotion

 What happened was the header of this new section you're reading: "Type Promotion".
 This actually happened with just the `int` and `double` combined math too, it just wasn't as clear to see.

 Java doesn't know how to directly add an `int` with a `double`.
 But it does know how to add two `double`s together!
 You can also turn any `int` into a `double` by simply adding `.0` to the end of it!
 Java knows this too, so Java converts the `int` into a `double` (_promotion_), and **then** does the math.
 The same applies for all the other math operators.

 In the case of `String`s, this whole time we have been printing number types, and if you recall from the previous lesson, Java will convert the numbers to `String`s in order to print them.
 This combined with Java's ability to combine, or _add_, `String`s together using the `+` operator, ends with similar logic as above.
 This process of combining multiple `String`s into one big `String` is called "String Concatenation".

 Java knows how to _promote_ `double`s and `int`s to `String`s, and combine `String`s together, so that is what Java does!

 Java will automatically _promote_ types when required, but Java can **_NOT_** _demote_ types on its own.
+Remember that Java does follow its own version for "order of operations".
+You can use Google to see the full list for operation precedence, but there are a _lot_ of operations we have not discussed yet (3 out of 15 if you count parenthesis).

 **_"on its own," that means there is a way?_**